Skip to content

 Guardianships

-The most traditional and well-known option to support a person with special needs is guardianship.
-Guardianship types may vary from state to state, and your planning must account for the state where the individual with special needs resides.
-There are several commonly implemented forms of guardianship, including:
+One of the most traditional and widely used options to support a person with special needs is guardianship.
+Guardianship types vary by state, so planning must consider the individual’s state of residence.
+Common forms include:

-• Guardian of the person – This person is responsible for ensuring their ward with special needs receives proper care, supervision, housing, education, vocational planning, medical care, and help with end-of-life decisions.
+Guardian of the person Responsible for ensuring proper care, supervision, housing, education, vocational planning, medical care, and end-of-life decisions.

-• Guardian of the estate or conservatorship – This person manages finances for income sources other than benefits checks.
-They have a fiduciary responsibility to handle financial resources properly to preserve government benefits eligibility, providing an annual accounting of the funds to the court and tax filings.
+Guardian of the estate or conservatorship Manages finances from sources other than benefits checks, with fiduciary duty to preserve eligibility for government benefits and provide annual accounting and tax filings.

 Guardianship Alternatives